sapegin/washingcode-book/manuscript/150_Editing.md

 ## Conclusion

 Modern code editors have hundreds of features, and plugins add even more.
-It’s hard to remember them, and even harder to remember the shortcuts for the features we don’t use regularly.
+It’s hard to remember them, and even harder to remember the hotkeys for the features we don’t use regularly.
 I often use the _command palette_ to access such features.
-For example, I use features like line sorting, case conversion, removing duplicate lines, and so on, probably a few times a week, but I don’t have shortcuts for them, and always access them using the command palette:
+For example, I use features like line sorting, case conversion, removing duplicate lines, and so on, probably a few times a week, but I don’t have hotkeys for them, and always access them using the command palette:

 TODO: screenshot